hendralin/core/README.md

 #### Schedule Features

+- **Multiple Recipients**: Send to multiple contacts, groups, or phone numbers in one schedule
 - **Message Formatting**: Support for `*bold*` and `_italic_` formatting
 - **Character Count**: Real-time character count in message editor
 - **Usage Tracking**: Monitor how many times schedule has executed